Updated July 19, 2023

 Types of Fixed Assets

-Fixed Assets are mainly of two types:
+They are mainly of two types:

 - Tangible Fixed Asset: These are assets that you can touch and feel.
-Machinery, building, furniture, etc., which can be touched and felt.
+Machinery, building, furniture, etc., can be touched and felt.
 These assets are needed to maintain the day to day operation of a business.

 Depreciation of Fixed Asset

-Fixed assets are depreciated as per the useful life of the asset.
+It is depreciated as per the useful life of the asset.
 Once a machine is purchased and it starts to operate, then the machine starts to lose its value.
 So depreciation is recorded every year in order to show the correct value of assets in the books.

 Depreciation can be a “Straight Line or “Written down Value” basis.
-If the depreciation of the asset will be equal throughout the life, then “Straight Line” method is used.
+If the depreciation of the asset will be equal throughout life, then the “Straight Line” method is used.

 When an asset depreciates more in the initial year, then a different approach called “Written down Value” is used.
-In this method, a fixed or descending percentage of depreciation is applied on the carrying value of the asset.
+In this method, a fixed or descending percentage of depreciation is applied to the carrying value of the asset.

 Accounting for Fixed Assets

 - Revaluation Model: Under the revaluation model the assets are shown at their “Fair value”.
 Fair Value is the value at which an informed buyer and seller are ready to exchange goods.
-As the Fair value of the asset keep on changing, the adjustments are done accordingly in the balance sheet and contra entries affect either Profit and Loss Statement or Equity.
+As the Fair value of the asset keeps on changing, the adjustments are done accordingly in the balance sheet and contra entries affect either the Profit and Loss Statement or Equity.

-Difference between Fixed Assets and Current Assets
+Difference Between Fixed Assets and Current Assets

 Fixed Assets are purchased by companies in order to be used for more than a year.
 On the other hand, current assets are short term assets that are meant to be used within a year.
-Inventory, cash, etc. are current assets which are used by firms in order to meet short term obligations.
+Inventory, cash, etc. are current assets that are used by firms in order to meet short term obligations.